EdDataScienceEES/tutorial-annacumming/tutorial.md

 Note that the outputs of the statistical analysis are in the format (name of statistical test, test statistic<sub>degrees of freedom</sub>, p value =…) and when the p value has more than three decimal places we say less than 0.001. <br/>
 <br/>
 Always refer to your plots somewhere in text.
 Either by saying “Figure 1 shows…” or by referring to the figure in brackets at the end of a sentence “…(Figure 1)”.

+# Closing Thoughts
+Well done!
+You have completed this tutorial.
+Hopefully you feel like you have achieved the aims and that doing so will help you incorporate statiistical analysis into your experimental design with ease in the future.
+The challenge now is to apply this to an experiment of your own.